django/deps/draft/orm-field-api-related-improvement.rst

 ForeignKey field and "targetname" is the name of the remote field name corresponding to the local one.
 I'm open to other suggestions on this.

-There will also be a way to override the default names using a new field option "enclosed_fields".
-This option will expect a tuple of fields each of whose corresponds to one individual field in the same order as specified in the target Field.
-This option will be ignored for non-composite ForeignKeys.

 For the sake of completeness, ForeignKey will also have an extra_filters method allowing to filter by a related object or its primary key.